FAQ: Paying tuition fees

 A: If you have followed the proper procedure on the ASEQ website (in French) for withdrawing from coverage, there is nothing more for you to do.
 Your invoice will be adjusted within a few weeks after the period for withdrawal from ASEQ insurance coverage.
 You can simply subtract these fees from the payment of your invoice for tuition fees.

 Q10 – I have completed all of my credits and I am currently writing my thesis or dissertation.
-How much will the tuition fees be for the semester?
+How much will the tuition fees be for the session?

-A: After completing your courses and paying for all course and research credits, a fixed amount is invoiced for each subsequent semester by which your studies are extended or during which you are writing or defending your thesis or dissertation.
-For example, this fee is $222 (CAN) per semester for the 2020-2021 academic year.
+A: After completing your courses and paying for all course and research credits, a fixed amount is invoiced for each subsequent session by which your studies are extended or during which you are writing or defending your thesis or dissertation.
+For example, this fee is $222 (CAN) per session for the 2020-2021 academic year.

 Q11 – I have a credit on my student account.
 Can I be reimbursed for this amount?